MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/combinable-class.md

 ```

 #### Parameters
- `T`
+*T*<br/>
 The data type of the final merged result.
 The type must have a copy constructor and a default constructor.

 ## Members